Jackson Pension Attorney

 The VA calculates pension by first totaling all countable income.
 Then any deductions are subtracted from that total.
 The remaining countable income is deducted from the appropriate annual pension limit, which is determined by the number of dependents, if any, and whether or not you are entitled to Housebound or Aid and Attendance benefits.
 This amount is then divided by 12 and rounded down to the nearest dollar.
 This gives you the amount of your monthly payment.

-To find out if you have a claim for veterans military pension, contact our Jackson Pension Attorney online or call Derek L. Hall, PLLC, toll free at 601-202-2222.
+To find out if you have a claim for veterans military pension, contact our Jackson Pension Attorney online or call Derek L. Hall, PC toll free at 601-202-2222.